HelloThereMatey/Bootleg_Macro/README.md

 Multiple tools for obtaining and then charting and comparing economic data with asset price data.
 Includes aggregated liquidity indexes such as aggregated Central bank balance sheets and global M2 aggregate.

 ## Tools for the layman
-### Scripts controlled via an excel file or PyQt6 based control panel, as easy as choose settings and press run):
+### These are python scripts controlled via an excel file and/or a PyQt6 based control panel.
+Usage is as easy as choosing settings and press run.
 - Watchlist creation GUI.
 Search for data from the list of standard sources and build watchlists that can act as the basis for a financial study that can self-update over time.
     - The standard data sources currently implemented are:
         - MacroEconomic data: FRED, BEA, ABS (FRED and BEA require free API keys).